rikard-sics/contiki-ng/examples/edhoc-tests/README.md

-An EDHOC Client and Server that demonstrate the EDHOC module based on IETF[RFC9528], running as RPL node and RPL border router respectively on both Zolertia REMote hardware platform and Cooja
+An EDHOC Client and Server that demonstrate the EDHOC module based on IETF[RFC9528], running as RPL node and RPL router respectively on the Cooja Simulator(`edhoc-tests-cooja.css `).
-Simulator(`edhoc-tests-cooja.css `).

-# EDHOC Cooja test
+# EDHOC Cooja demo

-Run the test with `cooja --args="--no-gui edhoc-tests-cooja.csc"` in the contiker/contiki-ng Docker container.
+Run the demo from within the Cooja gui, or with `cooja --args="--no-gui edhoc-tests-cooja.csc"`.
+This executes a demo with one client and one server, using the Method zero.

 #EDHOC Client Example
 An EDHOC Client Example is provided at `examples/edhoc-tests/edhoc-test-client.c `.